 Several documents in the archive confirm the CIA used hacking tools developed by the British intelligence agencies GCHQ and MI5, the NSA, the FBI, and also by contractors.

-A tool dubbed Weeping Angel made the headlines, it is a malicious code developed to transform Samsung Smart TVs in powerful tools for surveillance activities.
+A tool dubbed Weeping Angel made the headlines; it is a malicious code developed to transform Samsung Smart TVs into powerful tools for surveillance activities.
 The tools were developed by the experts at the CIA with the support of their peers at the British MI5.

-The attack was possible targeting the mobile devices and not the encryption protocols implemented by the development team of the popular messaging platforms.
+The attack was possibly targeting mobile devices and not the encryption protocols implemented by the development team of the popular messaging platforms.

 CIA Umbrage team, the factory of false flag ops

-Just after the release of WikiLeaks Vault 7 archive, security experts started digging the precious collection of files.
+Just after the release of the WikiLeaks Vault 7 archive, security experts started digging into the precious collection of files.

-The files in the dump contains useful information about Techniques, Tactics and procedures of the US Central Intelligence Agency.
+The files in the dump contain useful information about the Techniques, Tactics and procedures of the US Central Intelligence Agency.

-One of the most interesting information emerged from the archive is the CIA ability in fingerprinting hacking techniques used by threat actors in the wild, both state and non-state actors.
+One of the most interesting pieces of information that emerged from the archive is the CIA’s ability to fingerprint hacking techniques used by threat actors in the wild, both state and non-state actors.

-The CIA has built a specific group of experts, code-named as the Umbrage team, that is controlled by the Remote Development Branch inside the CIA’s Center for Cyber Intelligence.
+The CIA has built a specific group of experts, code-named as the Umbrage team, controlled by the Remote Development Branch inside the CIA’s Center for Cyber Intelligence.

-“With UMBRAGE and related projects the CIA cannot only increase its total number of attack types but also misdirect attribution by leaving behind the “fingerprints” of the groups that the attack techniques were stolen from,” states WikiLeaks.
+“With UMBRAGE and related projects, the CIA cannot only increase its total number of attack types but also misdirect attribution by leaving behind the “fingerprints” of the groups from which the attack techniques were stolen,” states WikiLeaks.